davidfortytwo/graphql-scanner/README.md

   python scan.py -t http://example.com/graphql

 This will run the scanner against the specified endpoint and print out any vulnerabilities that it finds.

+For saving results in a text file. you can use -l or --log option.

+  python scan.py -t http://example.com/graphql -l example.log

 # Output